-To differentiate between gallstone and ureteral stone, we first need to understand the meaning of the both terms.
-Urologist in Uttam Nagar defines both the stones as ureteral stone is a solid mass made up of tiny crystals formed from the minerals, calcium, oxalate and uric acid.
+To differentiate between gallstone and ureteral stone, we first need to understand the meaning of both terms.
+Urologist in Uttam Nagar defines both the stones as the ureteral stone is a solid mass made up of tiny crystals formed from the minerals, calcium, oxalate and uric acid.
 Whereas Gallstones are hard, pebble-like cholesterol or pigment deposits that form inside the gallbladder.
 It can be as small as a sand grain or as large as a golf ball.
 Thus both the stones are formed in different organs of the body so there is no known or possible link in between.

 The treatment of renal calculi has undergone significant changes over the last decade.
-The endurologist has a large armamentarium of treatment options.
+The urologist has a large armamentarium of treatment options.
 The advent of ESWL, along with improvements in fiber optic technology and video equipment has virtually eliminated the need for open stone surgery.
-In an era of minimally invasive surgery, the use of ureteroscopy, Lithotripsy, and Percutaneous procedures has expanded the use of endoscopic management of renal stones.
+In an era of minimally invasive surgery, the use of ureteroscopy, Lithotripsy, and Percutaneous procedures has ended the use of endoscopic management of renal stones.
 Continued progress in Lithotripsy technology, advances in endoscopic techniques and refinements in medical management will improve our ability to choose the appropriate treatments for renal calculi in an era of cost confinement.